Ajeet-Singh-01/Food-Delivery-App-Interface/README.md

-# Food-Delivery-App-Interface made by using Html Css and JavaScript
+# Food-Delivery-App-Interface made by using Html, Css and JavaScript